Sending Messages

 The method takes in a ProcessProposalRequest object, which contains the proposed block contents, including the list of transactions (req.Txs) that are included in the block.

-The ProcessProposal method should return a ProcessProposalResponse object, which includes a status if the the proposed block was accepted (PROCESS_PROPOSAL_STATUS_ACCEPT) or rejected (PROCESS_PROPOSAL_STATUS_REJECT)
+The ProcessProposal method should return a ProcessProposalResponse object, which includes a status if the proposed block was accepted (PROCESS_PROPOSAL_STATUS_ACCEPT) or rejected (PROCESS_PROPOSAL_STATUS_REJECT)

 Following is the code for the ProcessProposal function: